apify/apify-docs/docs/actor/create.md

 ---
-title: Publish actor
+title: Create actor
 ---

-# Publish actor
+# Create actor

-Lorem impsum dolor
+How to create actor